Hiking After ACL Surgery: Tips And Tricks For A Safe And Successful Return

 Photo My Mom took of Me When I Got Home.

 Fast forward a bit, my knee swelled up like a balloon and I began the process of seeing doctors, getting X-rays then MRIs, setting up Physical Therapy then getting a Surgery Date for February 12th of 2020.
-Yep, the MRI results concluded that I completely tore my ACL and received 3 times the amount of bone damage from the force of my fibula impacting my tibia bone.
+Yep, the MRI results concluded that I completely tore my ACL and received 3 times the amount of bone damage from the force of my femur impacting my tibia bone.
 I was going to need surgery to get back to doing all the activities I loved doing, such as snowboarding, hiking, riding my horse, and rock climbing.

 I was on crutches all the way up until a few days before my surgery for my ACL and then was back on crutches again after surgery for a few more weeks.
 The extreme about of bone damage was the primary reason I could not put any weight on my leg for months even before getting surgery for my ACL.
 Due to months of being on crutches my healing time was a little bit slower than some people's recovery time but I was still able to return to most of my sports after 6 months.
 Day hiking 8+ miles, riding my horse rock climbing, and other sports that were not as high impact on my newly healed knee.
 I still had to be extremely careful and wore a brace while doing these sports but at 6 months I was starting to feel a lot more like normal again.